m4dz/SVGEventListener/README.md

 ##Changelog##

+**0.2**

+* More lightweight implementation.
+* Use prototyped beginElement methods for SVGAnimateElement and SVGAnimateTransformElement.
+* Move auto fire events (begin and end) directly in EventListener constructor method instead of determines it when trigger.

 **0.1.2**

 * Update the support of event's `animate` element : the implementation currently not support event detection using a simple `animate['endEvent']?` test.
 We need to create dummy svg element and inject temporarily them to the DOM to make the detection and update a map of supported events :).